 Longing for something to forgive.

-Similarly the son is shown to be ready to reconcile and live again as they used to live earlier.
-But this does not end the problem of generation gap that remains between the father and son.
+Similarly, the son is shown to be ready to reconcile and live again as they used to live earlier.
+But this does not end the problem of the generation gap that remains between the father and son.
 Therefore, as a sign of reconciliation, each of them welcomes one another to live friendly.

-Some readers may deject and resent on this reconciliation solution, but according to me, there is hardly any solution to the generation gap.
-There has always been generation gap, and it will be so for future generation.
+Some readers may deject and resent this reconciliation solution, but according to me, there is hardly any solution to the generation gap.
+There has always been generation gap, and it will be so for the future generation.
 The only thing we can do is to understand the feelings of each other and line of respect must not be crossed and forgotten.

 About Elizabeth Jennings

 Elizabeth Jennings was born in Boston, Lincolnshire.
-Died in 2001, Jennings, having completed her graduation from Oxford University, first worked as an Assistant Librarian at Oxford City Library and then as a reader for the London Publisher Chatto & Windus and finally she became a full-time writer for the rest of her life.
+Died in 2001, Jennings, having completed her graduation from Oxford University, first worked as an Assistant Librarian at Oxford City Library and then as a reader for the London Publisher Chatto & Windus, and finally, she became a full-time writer for the rest of her life.

-She started her poetry writing career at the very early stage after having being encouraged by one of her schoolteachers as well as by an uncle, who himself was a poet.
+She started her poetry writing career at a very early stage after having being encouraged by one of her schoolteachers as well as by an uncle, who himself was a poet.
 She wrote her earlier poetries on being inspired by Coleridge’s “The Rime of the Ancient Mariner”, G. K. Chesterton’s “Battle of Lepanto”, and then the odes of Keats.

 Afterward, Jennings was greatly influenced by the poetries of Edwin Muir and Robert Frost.
-In most of Jennings’s poems, there have been strong logic, emotional sensitivity, an avoidance of decoration, an absence of vagueness and an eschewing of any mystification.
+In most of Jennings’s poems, there have been strong logic, emotional sensitivity, an avoidance of decoration, an absence of vagueness, and an eschewing of any mystification.